kerynegan/e28/p3/README.md

 ## Notes for instructor
-+ This doesn't quite do what I was envisioning yet!
+This doesn't quite do what I was envisioning yet!
 I still had hopes to:

-+ ----allow users to match with their friends and commonalities
++ allow users to match with their friends and find common selections
-+ ----allow users to update their selections (change them),
++ allow users to update their selections (change selected to rejected, etc.),
-+ ----and give some indication on the individual movies page that the user had already selected/rejected the movie
++ and give some indication on the individual movies page that the user had already selected/rejected the movie

 but unfortunately I just ran out of time.